HackUnit/plotly_deploy/README.md

 volunteer should be able to identify the top 10 bacterial species in their belly buttons.
 That way, if Improbable Beef finds a species as a candidate to create synthetic beef, Roza's volunteers will be able to identify whether that species is from their belly button.
 This information was displayed in a bar chart for the top 10 bacteria species per volunteer, a bubble chart to see bacteria cultures per sample and finally, a gauge for how many times each volunteer washed their navel in a week.
-The end product was then spruced up and hosted on
+The end product was then spruced up by adding an image to the jumbotron, background color, customized fonts and more information about the project as a paragraph on the page.
+Finally, it was hosted on
 GitHub Pages so that the dashboard could be easily accessed.